arturgromenkov/GitRAGEmbedder/README.md

 ## 🚀 Overview

 **GitRAG Embedder** is a focused library that converts Git repositories into embedding vectors.
 Pure processing pipeline - from repository cloning to embedding generation.
-No quality metrics, no search capabilities, just embeddings.

-**Core Focus**: Transform any Git repository into embedding vectors for your RAG systems.

 ## ✨ Features